 We have seen different patterns in what happens to the bean temperature (BT) when increasing Fan:

-Also, wether the filter in the chaff collector is clean or full of chaff and oils will make a difference to the airflow in the drum.
+Also, whether the filter in the chaff collector is clean or full of chaff and oils it will make a difference to the airflow in the drum.

 We are still exploring.
 The general recommendation says that larger batch needs higher drum speed.

-John-Paul McCarthy use lower drum speed in the beginning of the roast to reduce risk of “tipping” of the beans.
-He use d5 until yellowing point where he increase drum speed one step each minute until FC.
-He roast batch size 7-800 grams.
+John-Paul McCarthy uses lower drum speed in the beginning of the roast to reduce risk of “tipping” of the beans.
+He uses d5 until yellowing point where he increase drum speed one step each minute until FC.
+He roasts a batch size of 7-800 grams.

 Rounds per minute

 Here Klaus has registered what the drum speed setting on the Bullet corresponds to in rounds per minute (rpm) – he counted it manually: putting a white mark on the drum and then counting the rounds within a minute.

 The point in having a turning drum is to get the beans mixed to get an even heat transfer to the beans.

 If the drums speed is very low → the beans will get burnt on the side where they touch the drum